Minnesota

 Right to Question AI Decisions: Minnesota is one of the first states to grant consumers a specific right to question the results of automated profiling decisions that affect access to jobs, housing, insurance, and other critical services.
 Consumers can demand an explanation of the reasoning behind the decision and learn what they could have done differently.

-Data Inventory Requirement: Minnesota is the only state to require controllers to maintain a formal inventory of personal data they process.
-This obligation helps ensure businesses know exactly what data they hold and where it is stored.
+Data Inventory Requirement: Minnesota requires controllers to maintain a formal inventory of personal data they process.
+No other state has imposed this obligation.
+It helps ensure businesses know exactly what data they hold, where it is stored, and for what purpose.

 No Permanent Cure Period: Unlike most state privacy laws that give businesses a permanent opportunity to fix violations before facing penalties, Minnesota's 30-day cure period expired on January 31, 2026.
 The Attorney General can now take immediate enforcement action without prior warning.